He sings. He dances. He doesn’t smoke.

 You may recognize Mark Ballas’ name.
 He is on the wildly popular Dancing With the Stars and has won multiple times.
 The DWTS pro sat down with TheCelebrityCafe.com to talk about his partnership with Blueprint to Quit, his singing career and dancing.

-Ballas joined DWTS in its fifth season after retiring from professional dancing.
+Ballas joined DWTS in its fifth season after having a background in professional dancing.
 While on DWTS, Ballas has had dance partners from Christina Millian to Kim Kardashian and Bristol Palin.
 He has won the mirrored ball trophy twice, in season eight and six.

 In 2011, Ballas released HurtLoveBox, his first album.
 He is planning to release a new record sometime in 2014.
 He has also had guest-starring roles in Melissa and Joey and Samantha Who.